 Short native videos are simple to make and publish.
 There’s no reason why you shouldn’t publish at least one video per week to boost your visibility and grow your following.

 I hope these hacks are your cup of tea.
 All the growth hacks in the series were shared after conducting actual experiments.
+In the next chapter, you will find the best growth hacking tools.
 It has worked for products, services, generated traffic, and more.
 You can tailor these hacks according to your marketing objectives.
-If you wish to discuss more such hacks with other fellow-marketers, make sure to join our Facebook community.
+If you wish to discuss more such hacks with other fellow marketers, make sure to join our Facebook community.